 Get your fruit on!!

-It is great fresh, but also so fun to bake with!
-Tis the season, and so much is out there!
-Whether at your neighborhood Farmers Market, the produce aisle in your local grocer, or beautiful orchards and wineries in the area, fruit abounds!
+You’ll find many options at your local Farmers Market, the produce aisle at your local grocer, or beautiful orchards and wineries in the area, fruit abounds!

 We LOVE fresh fruit, and sharing fun and creative ways to bake with it.
 Apples, Peaches, Berries…what’s your favorite?